FOREX.com vs XTB 2025

 |

-FOREX.com offers multiple execution methods and account types.
-Its Standard account is the only option for MetaTrader users and comes with higher spreads typical of market‑maker execution.
-The RAW Spread account features typical EUR/USD spreads of 0.13 pips (Feb 2024) plus a $7 commission per standard lot ($3.50 per side), which adds roughly 0.7 pips to the quoted spread.
-Available in the U.S., EU, and Canada, the RAW account also includes six volume tiers with rebates from $2 to $9 per million.
-Unless you trade more than $50 million per month, the all‑in costs for the commission plan are similar to the Standard account for U.S. clients.
-FOREX.com: 4.5/5 stars; ranked #14 of 63 for Commissions and Fees.
+FOREX.com offers a Standard account (the only option for MetaTrader users) and a commission-based RAW account.
+The RAW account targets active traders with very tight typical EUR/USD spreads of 0.13 pips (Feb 2024) plus a $7 commission per standard lot, which adds about 0.7 pips—making the all-in cost roughly 0.83 pips before any rebates.
+Volume rebates range from $2 to $9 per million, but unless you trade more than $50 million per month, total costs for U.S. clients tend to end up close to the Standard account.
+Rating and rank: 4.5/5 stars; #15 of 63 for Commissions and Fees.

 |